Remote Access to Archaeological Data (RAAD)

 Remote Access to Archaeological Data (RAAD) is an online GIS application that lets authorized users view and download spatial and tabular data about B.C.'s archaeological sites in a variety of formats.

-Last updated: January 20, 2022 - Troubleshooting section updated with new items.
+Last updated: April 26, 2022 - Troubleshooting section updated

 On this page: